Skip to content

 Aug 16 14:43:02 grex-caltech-ovro dnsmasq-dhcp[6024]: 1085377743 sent size: 4 option: 3 router 192.168.0.1

 That means the SNAP got an IP.
-You should now be able to ping 192.168.0.3 to make sure it's alive.
+There should be similar lines for the Pi.
+You should now be able to ping 192.168.0.3 and ping 192.168.0.2 to make sure the SNAP and Pi are alive.

 Advanced 10 GbE Settings